Illán de Vacas

 Illán de Vacas is a town in the province of Toledo, in Castile–La Mancha, Spain.
-The surface area of the municipality is 9 km², it has a total population of 3 inhabitants, making it the least populated municipality in Spain.
+The surface area of the municipality is 9.15 km2, and it has a total population of 2 inhabitants as of 2024, making it the least populated municipality in Spain.

 Illán de Vacas belongs to the "comarca" of Torrijos.
 It is bordered on the north by the municipality of Los Cerralbos, on the northwest by Otero, on the east by Domingo Pérez, on the south by Cebolla and on the west by Lucillos.

 The town lies at an elevation of roughly 480 m, and 59 km west of Toledo and 35 km east of Talavera de la Reina, on the railway line between Talavera and Torrijos.
 It is approximately 95 km southwest of Madrid.

-The mayor of Illán de Vacas is Mr. Julián Renilla Bru of the Partido Popular.
+The mayor of Illán de Vacas is Julián Renilla Bru of the Partido Popular.
 In the 2004 General Election in Spain, all four votes cast at Illán de Vacas went to the Partido Popular.

 The municipality contains a church consecrated to the Assumption of Our Lady (Iglesia de la Asunción de Nuestra Señora).